Skip to main content

 Learn More

 Explore oil and acrylic painting during this 8-week class.
 This class will guide participants through the painting process, from color mixing and blending, to application, and brushwork.
 Students will gain an enhanced understanding of composition and perspective.
 Choose which painting medium is best for you and learn how acrylic and oil can be used together.
-Develop your own personal approach to drawing and painting as you examine unique styles from both classical and contemporary artists.
-Students will paint still lifes and create a Master Copy from a famous artist.
-Class supply list provided.
+Develop your own personal approach to drawing and painting as you examine different styles from both classical and contemporary artists.
+Students are welcome to bring projects in-progress to receive instructor guidance.

 Register Here →